What are A levels?

 Advanced Subsidiary (AS) qualifications are achieved after earning 1, 2 or 3 units (out of 2, 4 or 6, respectively) at GCE Level 3.
 They are commonly understood as the first year of the GCE A level.
 Students usually take a year to complete the AS and a further year for the A2 to complete the full A level qualification.

-From September 2015, AS levels will be stand-alone qualifications and will no longer contribute to an A level grade.
+From September 2015, for all new AS and A-levels, the AS level will be a stand-alone qualification and will no longer contribute to an A level grade.

 What is AEA (Advanced Extension Award)?